10 Best Treadmills Reviewed & Compared

 While there are some seasoned runners that never alter the incline on their treadmills, there are others that incorporate different inclines throughout their routine.
 Consider this when choosing your treadmill; it’s a crucial factor.
 Even if you don’t use the incline now, once you start to build more endurance and strength, you may want to begin to challenge yourself by alternating inclines mid-run.
-The benefits of having a manual incline is that it makes the machine much more affordable, as the manufacturer doesn’t have to include an additional motor and equipment to automatically raise or lower the incline.
+The benefits of having a manual incline are that it makes the machine much more affordable, as the manufacturer doesn’t have to include an additional motor and equipment to automatically raise or lower the incline.

 Get The Features That You Need

 If you have the luxury of shopping for your next treadmill with an unlimited budget, by all means, select the models with all the bells and whistles from our list.
 They are well worth it as you get an incredible amount of metrics and data for motivation and record keeping.
 However, even with an unlimited budget, if you don’t plan on using all that data and features, consider a more pared down model.
 There is no need to overcomplicate your workouts or pay for features that you don’t really need.
 Likewise, if you are a data-driven athlete that keeps meticulous records and rely on all the information available to reach top-tier goals, then you should get the most features available.
 The amount of technology found on today’s treadmills is absolutely incredible.

 We know that choosing a treadmill can be a complicated process; we hope that understanding our process took most of the guesswork out of the decision for you.
 Making a wise investment is an excellent way to stay healthy on your own terms.
 Before you add a shiny new machine to your cart, read through some of the most commonly asked questions about treadmills, which we have collected for you below.

 Q: I’m really more of an outdoor runner; is there really a need to get a treadmill?